Hawaii emergency alert error causes panic, outrage

 Actor Jim Carrey tweeted that he "woke up this morning in Hawaii with ten minutes to live.
 It was a false alarm, but a real psychic warning."

-Actress Jamie Lee Curtis blamed the false alert on President Trump, tweeting: "The real FEAR that mothers & fathers & children felt is on YOU.
+Actress Jamie Lee Curtis tweeted as well, but in a more political, less philosophical vein.
+She attributed the false alert to President Trump, tweeting: "The real FEAR that mothers & fathers & children felt is on YOU.
 It is on YOUR ARROGANCE.
 HUBRIS.
 NARCISSISM.
 RAGE.
 EGO.
 IMMATURITY and your UNSTABLE IDIOCY."

 Sen. Mazie Hironi, D-Hawaii, tweeted that she would work to find out why the alert was sent out.